 Sermon preached at Our Savior for the 10th Sunday after Pentecost on Sunday, August 1, 2010.
 Sermon text: Genesis 18:1-14

 They say laughter is the best medicine.
 Do you think that's true?
 Laughter can definitely be a good.
 It's hard to think of many sounds better than the laughter of children.
-When 3544193542_58d3d8dd7fyou laugh, it just makes you feel better.
+When you laugh, it just makes you feel better.
 The troubles and worries pressing on your mind seem a little bit lighter.
 Everything seems little bit better, a little more joyful, when you're laughing.

 The Bible mentions that laughing will be a common occurrence in our lives.
 In Ecclesiastes it says there's a time to weep and a time to laugh, a time to mourn and a time to dance.
 (Ecc.
 3:4) Even though there aren't any Bible verses that mention Jesus laughing, I'm sure he did.
 I like it when you see paintings of Jesus laughing; it's nice to see him with joy and a smile on his face and not always looking extra serious.